zhehaowang/zhehao.me/book-notes/a-promised-land/readme.md

 With all the woes of contemporary American society aside, the promise of democracy, freedom, rule of law, reinforced by the separation of powers, is still a powerful one, and perhaps more ambitious in scale than any our species previously tried.
 It is worth striving for, knowing full well the uphill battles awaiting.

+His was perhaps a life fitting that of the active Stoic teaching of the past.